Falcons21/Custom_PID/README.md

 * by [Importing the .zip library](https://github.com/Falcons21/Custom_PID)

 The library comes with [examples](examples).
-After installing the library you need to restart the Arduino IDE before they can be found under **File > Examples > TheThingsNetwork**.
+After installing the library you need to restart the Arduino IDE before they can be found under **File > Examples > Custom PID**.